UPPS 02.02.07 - Researcher Conflicts of Interest in Research and Sponsored Program Activities

 the university finds that an investigator is not in compliance with the university’s FCOI policy or an agreed-upon management plan.

-To satisfy basic FCOI training requirements for investigators engaged in Public Health Service-funded research, the university will require investigators to use training resources available on the National Institute of Health’s Office of Extramural Research FCOI website.
+To satisfy basic FCOI training requirements for investigators engaged in Public Health Service-funded research, the university will require investigators to use training resources available on the CITI Program or National Institute of Health’s Office of Extramural Research FCOI website.

-Via resources provided by the Office of Research Integrity & Compliance, the university will also provide additional training specifically regarding:
+Via resources provided by RIC, the university will also provide additional training specifically regarding:

 the university’s FCOI policy.